quru/qis/doc/js_canvasview_help.md

 zoom in and out, read its title and description, and launch a full-screen viewing mode (all control panel items being optional).

-### Canvas element support
+## Prerequisites

-The HTML5 canvas element is supported in all modern web browsers, and in Microsoft Internet Explorer from version 9 onwards.
+This component requires browser support for the HTML5 canvas element.
+Canvas is supported in all modern web browsers, and in Internet Explorer 9 or above.

 ## Implementation